Devnarayan Ki Phad: Maintenance of the Par

 The priests or Bhopas of the god Devnarayan are expected to know how to take care of the Par.
 The Bhopa offers prayers to it three times a day while playing a Jantar and lighting incense sticks.
 The Par of Devnarayan is kept vertical against a wall in the temple of Devji.
 It is not touched with unclean hands, and is only kept in holy places.

 Accessories of the Par

 There are things which need to be kept along with the Par.
 These are the Baaaga (red skirt), a red jholi (peacock feather), and a bagatari.
 The Bhopas try to increase their knowledge pertaining to the epic of Devnarayan when they gather on some occasions.
-Bhopas from the Gurjar community generally gather at Pushkar, a religious place for the Gurjars since ancient times.
-Priests at Pushkar Temple are only from the Gurjar community.
+Bhopas from the Brahmin community generally gather at Pushkar, a religious place for the Brahmin and Rajput since ancient times.
+Priests at Pushkar Temple are only from the Rajput community.

 Bhopas of the god Devnarayan play an important role in promoting solidarity in the community and preserving its culture.

 Another famous Par painting is Pabuji Ki Phad, though it is not as large as Devnarayanji ki Par.
 Pabuji Ki Phad is painted on a 15 x 5 ft. canvas.